nrsantamaria/meal-thyme/README.md

 |Icons are used on calendar for meal type and include recipe title.|||

 ## Further Exploration
-* About page, FAQ page with how to use system.
+* About page & FAQ page with how to use system.
+Screen shots.
-* Set up mobile optimization.
 * Specific calendar appear on user page using buttons for three different view options (hide/show feature).
 * Base recipe options on user parameters.
 * Search feature on recipes page by ingredients.